obsidianmd/obsidian-help/en/Licenses & Payment/Commercial license.md

 >
 > You do not need to pay before evaluating.

 > [!FAQ]- Q3.
+Can I buy a license for myself, or do I have to ask my company to buy it for me?
+> Yes, you can buy a license for yourself; just put your name in the company field.
+You can use such a license to work for any company.

+> [!FAQ]- Q4.
 Do non-profit organizations require a commercial license?
-> No, non-profit organizations may use Obsidian without a commercial license.
+> No, registered non-profit organizations may use Obsidian without a commercial license.

-> [!FAQ]- Q4.
+> [!FAQ]- Q5.
 Are there bulk discounts?
 > For bulk discount inquiry, please contact us at support@obsidian.md.

-> [!FAQ]- Q5.
+> [!FAQ]- Q6.
 How can I ask my company to purchase licenses for me or my team?
 > Ask your IT department to contact support@obsidian.md if they have questions or require any specific paperwork.

-> [!FAQ]- Q6.
+> [!FAQ]- Q7.
 Do I need a commercial license?
 > From our EULA, if you use OBSIDIAN for commercial use, you must obtain a commercial license.
 Commercial use is defined as using OBSIDIAN for work-related activities in a company with two (2) or more employees.

-> [!FAQ]- Q7: I'm a freelancer/writer/blogger, do I need a commercial license?
+> [!FAQ]- Q8: I'm a freelancer/writer/blogger, do I need a commercial license?
 > Unless you hire at least one additional person, you do not need a commercial license.

-> [!FAQ]- Q8: I'm a teacher/professor and I use Obsidian for my teaching/lectures, do I need a commercial license?
+> [!FAQ]- Q9: I'm a teacher/professor and I use Obsidian for my teaching/lectures, do I need a commercial license?
 > Obsidian usage for education-related activities within schools and other recognized educational institutions does not require a commercial license.

-> [!FAQ]- Q9: I'm a researcher and I use Obsidian for my research, do I need a commercial license?
+> [!FAQ]- Q10: I'm an academic researcher and I use Obsidian for my research work.
+Do I need a commercial license?
-> If your organization consists of two or more people and the research is on behalf of a commercial product, then you would require a commercial license.
-If the research is not for any commercial purpose, then you may use Obsidian without a commercial license.
+> f your research involves producing a commercial product (e.g., if your research contributes to revenue-generating commercial activities), you need a commercial license for your usage.
+If your research does not contribute to a commercial product, or if your research has not yet led to commercial activities, you do not need a license.

-> [!FAQ]- Q10: I use Obsidian during work for things like writing down team processes and taking notes for team meetings, do I need a commercial license?
+> [!FAQ]- Q11: I use Obsidian during work for things like writing down team processes and taking notes for team meetings, do I need a commercial license?
 > If you are a single-person company, then you do not require a commercial license.
 Otherwise, if you have more than one person in the company, then you would require a commercial license.

-> [!FAQ]- Q11: I use Obsidian to store all of my knowledge, both personal and professional, because it's difficult to separate them.
+> [!FAQ]- Q12: I use Obsidian to store all of my knowledge, both personal and professional, because it's difficult to separate them.
 Do I need a commercial license?
 > If your notes contain content directly related to work projects or processes for a greater-than-one-person company, then you require a commercial license.

-> [!FAQ]- Q12: I’m still not sure if I need a commercial license.
+> [!FAQ]- Q13: I’m still not sure if I need a commercial license.
 What should I do?
 > If you still have questions regarding the commercial license requirements, email us at support@obsidian.md and describe your situation in detail.